MehdiKhiatiDS/MehdiKhiatiDS.github.io/_posts/2019-11-18-Coriolis-Upwelling.md

 ---
 layout: post
-title: You Don't like cold water don't you!
+title: Coriolis & Upwelling effect simplified!
-subtitle: Coriolis & Upwelling effect simplified
+subtitle: What did the storm tell the coconut tree?

 ---
 ##### Material and methods: